mc0505/nestjs/docs/guide.md

 This project infrastructure consists of mainly 1 frontend and 1 backend service:
 ![image](pics/yo.png)

-# Prerequisites:

 Backend:

--	Hosted by NestJs, a powerful server-side NodeJs framework with:
+-	Written by NestJs, a powerful server-side NodeJs framework with:
-    -	Swagger to describe RESTful APIs under leveraging formats.
-    -	TypeOrm and MySQL for database management and control.
+    -	Swagger, TypeOrm and MySQL
-    -	Passport-jwt for authentication and authorization.
+    -	Passport-jwt
-    -	Docker is used to easier build, wider share.
+    -	Docker
     -	Class-validator, guards, exception filters, and more NestJs function are in use.

 Frontend:
 -   This website landing page consists of a front-end constructed by HTML5, CSS, JavaScript and a variety of potent frameworks and libraries namely Bootstrap, JQuery, Ajax.

-Deploy globally:
+Deploy:
 -	Create an AWS account to deploy your website.